alby-francis/telegram_bot_jokes/README.md

 # telegram_bot_jokes

 To start the bot
+Install all required dependencies pwd - Telebot\django-bot-server-tutorial pip install -r requirements.txt

-add bot token in chatbot_tutorial/views.py
+add bot token in chatbot_tutorial/views.py on line 121

+download postgres

+make migration for the db by typing cmd python manage.py makemigration python manage.py migrate

+start the server by cmd
+python manage.py runserver

 download and launch ngrok
 type cmd
 ngrok http 8000
+copy the ngrok forwarding url to use for webhook

 Set your webhook by sending a 'POST' request to the Telegram API https://api.telegram.org/bot<bot_token>/setWebhook?url=<ngrok_url>/telebot-joke-impress-ai/

-when responase is webhook is set then bot is ready to intract
+when responase is webhook is set then the bot is ready to intract